We are Hiring!

-We are looking for motivated and talented graduate students and postdoctoral scholars.
+Additionally, we are occasionally looking for motivated and talented graduate students and postdoctoral scholars.
 Trainees in our lab will apply engineering, math, physics, signal processing, design, and other skills to clinically relevant problems, with most projects implemented in software.
 They have the opportunity to gain in-depth expertise in pulse sequence programming, image reconstruction, and related technologies.
 They will be able to interact with a wide range of technical and clinical colleagues, as well as industrial partners.

 We draw students from the Departments of Medical Physics, Biomedical Engineering, Electrical Engineering, and others.
 Prospective students will need to apply directly with the appropriate department(s) for admission, but interested students should feel free to contact us directly about opportunities.